ContextLab/CDL-tutorials/packages/README.md

 + An examples page - stand alone examples of the software functionality
 + A tutorial page - detailed walkthrough of how to use the software

-Below are instructions on how to set up this page

 ### `conf.py`
 This is the primary configuration file for a `sphinx` website.
 It is located in `docs/conf.py`.
 This file can be generated from scratch using `sphinx-quickstart`, but for most cases you can simply copy this file and replace the relevant fields.
 This file is heavily commented, so take a look for details.
 To customize this file for your project, follow these instructions: